I’d rather walk into Room 237 (The Shining).

 Think about it this way:

-You’re meeting new future potential clients face-to-face, giving them something of value (see below), and providing some very interesting information.
+You’re meeting future clients face-to-face, giving them something of value (see below), and providing some very interesting information.

 After all, what neighbor isn’t at least a little curious about the new listing down the street?